P.O. Box 202501 • Helena, MT 59620-2501

 Indian Student Achievement

-The unit provides supports for programs in K-12 education related to Indian education in Montana which is aligned with applicable policies, procedures, laws, and rules of the State of Montana.
+The American Indian Student Achievement unit provides supports for programs in K-12 education related to Indian education in Montana.
+AISA operates within applicable policies, procedures, laws, and rules of the State of Montana.
 Other unit activities and areas of support include culture and native languages supports, school improvement/school reform, whole child supports (including mental/social/emotional health and development), and resource and material development.
-AISA’s goal is to assist all school agencies within Montana to recognize and value cultural diversity within these systems to erase systemic racism and institutional bias in their work with American Indian students, families, and communities.

 AISA Research and Data